-|Manuel Lopez||Manuel holds an MBA degree and a B.A in Management Information Systems.
-Manuel brings to the table expertise in the business and technical area.
-Manuel has held management positions at local large companies and currently working at LexisNexis.
+|Manuel holds an MBA degree and a B.A in Management Information Systems.
+Manuel brings to the table expertise in the business and information technology area.
+Manuel is currently the Chair of the Ohio Commission of Latino Affairs (OCHLA).
+Manuel has held management positions at local large companies and currently working at LexisNexis in Global Operations.
 Manuel’s experience helps to continue to expand Del Pueblo’s mission and dedication to the community at large.

-|Dr. Lopez-Garcia was born and raised in Mexico and came to live to the United States in 1986.
+|Dr. Lopez-Garcia was born and raised in Mexico and came to live in the United States in 1986.
 She is a licensed clinical psychologist, a clinical faculty at the School of Professional Psychology, a staff psychologist at the Office of Disability Services, and has her private practice in Dayton, Ohio.
-Dr. Lopez-Garcia has been an active participant in the Latino community and has served in Del Pueblo’s board since 2003.
+Dr. Lopez-Garcia has been an active participant in the Latino community and has served on Del Pueblo’s board since 2003.
 She is the co-founder of the Ohio Latino Mental Health Network, a Board of Trustee for Project Woman, and the author of “The Latino Student” in the book Inclusive Education: When Learning Becomes a Common Ground.
-She is an active scholar participant in local, national and international conferences addressing mental health and cultural issues regarding the lives of Latinos.
+She is an active scholar participant in local, national, and international conferences addressing mental health and cultural issues regarding the lives of Latinos.

-|Director, Athletic Training Education and Sports Medicine Services.
+|Director, Athletic Training Education, and Sports Medicine Services.
 Dept of Health, Physical Education and Recreation.
 Wright State University.
 Beavercreek, OH.
 Mr. Ortiz impacts the Latino community as a leader, mentor, trainer, speaker, Spanish language teacher, and recruiter of Latino athletic talent.

 (Country of Ancestry: Puerto Rico) From his early years as President of La Union, Lorain Community College, and La Unión de Estudiantes Latinos at Bowling Green University, to his work at El Centro de Servicios Sociales in Lorain and his unequivocal dedication as an Athletic Training Educator at Wright State University, Tony has demonstrated a capacity to empower Latinos, inspire change, and envision challenging opportunities for all.
-Mr. Ortiz chairs LULAC’s scholarship Committee, is part of the Ohio Athletic Trainers association, and many important committees at Wright State University.
+Mr. Ortiz chairs LULAC’s scholarship Committee is part of the Ohio Athletic Trainers Association, and many important committees at Wright State University.
 He has received multiple awards as a professional and a person of outstanding character.

 Honorary Ex-Board Members

-|Manuel Apodaca-Valdez||Manuel obtained his doctoral degree in literature from Purdue University.
+|Manuel obtained his doctoral degree in literature from Purdue University.
 He has a master’s degree in Spanish linguistics and was when living in Springfield he was an Associate Professor at Wittenberg University.
-Dr. Apodaca has work extensively in rural areas of Mexico and has published articles on Afro Mexican culture and history.
-He has a vast experience in community work and leads a program that links Wittenberg students with the Latino community in an effort to increase knowledge and understanding.
-His abound experience in working with rural communities, has assisted Del Pueblo to effectively carry on its mission.
+Dr. Apodaca has worked extensively in rural areas of Mexico and has published articles on Afro Mexican culture and history.
+He has vast experience in community work and leads a program that links Wittenberg students with the Latino community in an effort to increase knowledge and understanding.
+His abound experience in working with rural communities has assisted Del Pueblo to effectively carry on its mission.

 |Holds a bachelor’s degree in political science and economics and a master’s degree from Wright State in English.
 Furthermore, Robert is also TESOL certified.
 Robert has been teaching for over 12 years with combined experience at Kettering Adult School and currently, the Texas Migrant Program located in New Carlisle.
 Furthermore, Robert works collaboratively with Clark County Literacy Coalition and is currently teaching English classes at no cost for Del Pueblo.

-|Ashley Kopf||Ashley worked in the Office of Admission at Wittenberg University as the Coordinator of International Recruitment.
+|Ashley worked in the Office of Admission at Wittenberg University as the Coordinator of International Recruitment.
 Before joining the admission staff at Wittenberg, Ashley spent a year teaching English in Hangzhou, China, at China Jiliang University. Â Ashley plans to utilize her experience in higher education to help further develop the Adelante! mentoring program.
 She enjoys traveling and learning about new cultures.